RomHaKorev/pumpkin-test-framework/README.md

 ...
 };

-REGISTER_TEST(FizzbuzzTest)
+REGISTER_PUMPKIN_TEST(FizzbuzzTest)
 ```

-The `REGISTER_TEST` will just generate an instance of `FizzbuzzTest` in order to register it in the list of test groups runned by Pumpkin Test Framework.
+The `REGISTER_PUMPKIN_TEST` will just generate an instance of `FizzbuzzTest` in order to register it in the list of test groups runned by Pumpkin Test Framework.

 Last step: run the tests in your main():